shiv-neel/ds301-final-project/README.md

 Please place "DONE" by your name under the task when you're comfortable with what you've learned.
 - Learned Docker with Python3
   - Someone
+  - Gen / Kingsley = I have basic understanding, I will probably read up on more in the weekend if I have time!

 # Development Tasks